What testosterone do to the body?

 The body can’t store zinc.
 So, we should consume foods containing zinc every day!
 The recommended daily intake of zinc for men is 11 mg and for women is 8 mg.

 Although, there are plenty vegan foods high in zinc, zinc from plants isn’t absorbed easily.
 Phytates in plants bind to zinc and inhibit its absorption.
-Therefore, vegan men should increase their daily dosage of zinc.
+Therefore, vegan men should increase their daily dosage of zinc or take zinc supplements.
 Vegans may require about 50% more zinc than the recommended daily intake.

 Good vegan dietary sources of zinc are oats, soybeans, lentils, chickpeas, almonds, Brazil nuts, walnuts, hemp seeds, pumpkin seeds, sesame seeds, and sunflower seeds.
 See the whole list of vegan foods containing zinc here.